pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

   also applies: just because you can enter it easily into a computer does not mean it becomes true.
 * Reconstructing lives includes reconstructing the world in which these people, whom we're studying, lived.
-There must be room for experimentation and hypotheses, alternate or temporary realities, etc.
+There must be room for experimentation, hypotheses, and alternate or hypothetical realities.
 * Only _after_ you have all the pieces can you be really sure about what the puzzle is actually representing.
 * If you follow the preceding point's logic further, that means that tools for